Azure/regulatory-compliance-initiatives/README.md

 # What is RMiT Compliance as code (CaC)

+Compliance-as-Code mean programmatic methods for automating the policy implementation, validation, remediation, monitoring, and reporting of the required regulatory compliance standards that an organization needs to be compliant.

 The RMiT Compliance as code focuses on four technical domains and provide Azure Policies.

 - Azure Policy helps to establish clear governance policies for a technology project, along with continuous monitoring and compliance over time report.